enioka-Haute-Couture/enioka_scan/docs/api/camera.md

 :returns: A map containing the IDs of the views used by the camera scanner.
 May be replaced with your own.

-Contains the following keys:
+It contains the following values:
-- layout_id_camera: The ID of the layout containing the camera view.
+- `layout_id_camera`: The ID of the layout containing the camera view.
+  Set to `R.layout.activity_main_alt`.
-- camera_view_id: The ID of the camera view in the layout.
+- `camera_view_id`: The ID of the
+  [`CameraBarcodeScanView`](camera.md#the-camerabarcodescanview-class) inside the `layout_id_camera`
+  layout.
+Set to `R.id.cameraScanView`.
-- scanner_toggle_view_id: The ID of the view that toggles the scanner library reader.
+- `scanner_toggle_view_id`: The ID of the optional ImageButton on which to press to toggle the zxing/zbar camera scan library.
+Set to `R.id.scannerSwitchZxing`.
-- scanner_toggle_pause_id: The ID of the view that toggles the pause of the scanner.
+- `scanner_toggle_pause_id`: The ID of the optional toggle button on which to press to pause/unpause the scanner.
+Set to `R.id.scannerSwitchPause`.
-- card_last_scan_id: ID of the card view that displays the last scan.
+- `card_last_scan_id`: The ID of the card view that displays the last scan.
+  Set to `R.id.cardCameraLastScan`.
-- constraint_layout_id: The ID of the constraint layout inside the camera layout.
+- `constraint_layout_id`: The ID of the constraint layout inside the camera layout.
+  Set to `R.id.constraintLayoutMainActivity`.
-- scanner_flashlight_id: The ID of the optional ImageButton on which to press to toggle the flashlight/illumination.
+- `scanner_flashlight_id`: The ID of the optional ImageButton on which to press to toggle the flashlight/illumination.
+Set to `R.id.scannerFlashlight`.
-- scanner_bt_provider_logs: The ID of the optional ImageButton on which to press to manually access available providers logs
+- `scanner_bt_provider_logs`: The ID of the optional ImageButton on which to press to manually access available providers logs.
+Set to `R.id.scannerBtProviderLogs`.
 :::

 :::{method} getCameraScanner(Context ctx, ScannerConnectionHandler handler, ScannerSearchOptions options) -> void